Thalia: A Global, Multi-Modal Dataset for Volcanic Activity Monitoring: Detailed Dataset Description

-\paragraph{InSAR Processing Errors.} Automated InSAR generation pipelines may, occasionally, result in faulty products.
-To identify corrupted InSAR, and facilitate automatic detection of such instances in future applications, we include a set of annotation variables denoting technical faults.
-The first is the binary variable \textit{corrupted}, which identifies interferograms that are entirely problematic and unusable.
+\textbf{InSAR Processing Errors.} Automated InSAR generation pipelines may, occasionally, result in faulty products.
+To identify corrupted InSAR and facilitate the automatic detection of such instances in future applications, we include a set of annotation variables that denote technical faults.
+The first is the binary variable \textit{corrupted}, which identifies interferograms that are entirely unusable due to being problematic.
 The second is \textit{processing error}, which distinguishes between specific InSAR processing errors: \texttt{type 1} refers to debursting errors during the synchronization of bursts from one or more sub-swaths; \texttt{type 2} indicates Sentinel-1 sub-swath merging errors, which appear as visible discontinuities, while \texttt{type 0} denotes interferograms free of such processing issues.

-\paragraph{Meta-Information.} The \textit{confidence} score is a continuous value in the range \texttt{[0, 1]} that reflects the annotator’s confidence regarding the deformation classification.
-The \textit{is crowd} variable is set to \texttt{0} when at most one local fringe pattern is present and \texttt{1} when two or more such patterns appear within the same interferogram.
-Furthermore, the \textit{caption} field contains a text description providing expert commentary, interpretation rationale, or relevant contextual notes for the InSAR phase difference product.
-Finally the \textit{unique id} serves as a unique identifier for each sample, and the \textit{valid date pair} flag indicates whether the combination of primary and secondary dates corresponds to an existing InSAR product, intended for use in the multi-dimensional array functionality.
+\textbf{Meta-Information.} The \textit{is crowd} variable is set to \texttt{0} when at most one local fringe pattern is present and \texttt{1} when two or more such patterns appear within the same interferogram.
+Furthermore, the \textit{caption} field contains a text description providing expert commentary, interpretation, rationale, or relevant contextual notes for the InSAR phase difference product.
+Finally, the \textit{unique id} serves as a unique identifier for each sample, and the \textit{valid date pair} flag indicates whether the combination of primary and secondary dates corresponds to an existing InSAR product, intended for use in the multi-dimensional array functionality.

-\paragraph{Annotation Process.} The annotation process was carried out by a team of InSAR experts through photo-interpretation on the available wrapped interferograms.
-Each image was optically inspected over the locations of volcanoes, as well as the surrounding areas, in order to evaluate the quality of the interferograms and indicate the impact of atmospheric delays and potential artifacts.
-Each positive annotation was cross-validated via external sources (publications, reliable news sources) as well as the COMET Volcano Deformation Portal \footnote{\url{https://comet.nerc.ac.uk/comet-volcano-portal/}}, to support the evaluation of whether the observed displacement was due to true volcanic activity or atmospheric delay effects.
-For further details regarding the annotation process readers are referred to the original \textit{Hephaestus} dataset \citep{bountos_hephaestus_2022}.